jjrom/resto/README.md

 ### Web server option 1 : Apache

-The first thing to do is to configure Apache (or wathever is your web server) to support URL rewriting.
+The first thing to do is to configure Apache (or whatever is your web server) to support URL rewriting.

 Basically, with URLs rewriting every request sent to resto application will end up to index.php.
 For example, http://localhost/resto/whatever/youwant/to/access will be rewrite as http://localhost/resto/index.php?restoURL=/whatever/youwant/to/access